Posts

 Image

-This past Monday another group of parishioners served meals to veterans at the New England Center and Home for Veterans.
+This past Monday, another group of parishioners from our Annunciation Cathedral gathered at the New England Center and Home for Veterans in Boston to serve meals to our nation's veterans!

 Image